Monday, December 30, 2013

 Dust-Catcher

 I spent the morning on Craigslist, looking for out-of-the-ordinary Christmas gifts.
-I spotted an interesting sale, at a place out in the country, which caught my eye.
+I spotted an interesting sale that caught my eye at a place out in the country.
 The seller was an amiable older gentleman, probably in his mid eighties.
 He said that he and his wife were trying to get rid of some things; they were going to move somewhere a little easier to take care of.
 The item I was interested in had a story, it once belonged to his grandfather, and then his younger brother.
 He finally ended up with it; it had been collecting dust on top of a bookcase for years.
-He said that didn't know too much about it:
+He said that didn’t know too much about it:

 The seller had someone else coming to look at it, I suggested he ask for about $200, it would be probably worth three times that much if it was operational.
 I left him my number with an low offer and told him to give me a call in a week if he hadn't sold it.